LowlyLucas/skyscrapersim-1k-floors/README.md

 # installation
 **ensure you have skyscrapersim installed before continuing!**

-• download the latest release from the releases page
+• download zip file for this repository

 • move the 1000Floors.bld file to C:/Program Files/Skyscraper/buildings